 ‘Make sure that any contractors you use have warranties in place, such as Masterbond.
 Draw up a watertight contract using a template, such as a JCT homeowner contract, and make sure to state in it that payments be made following the completion of specific parts of work and not at different stages, as it is usually very hard to define when you are halfway or a quarter of the way through an extension project.’

-Use our guide to find a builder and reliable contractors from the best firm for your extension project.
+Use our guide to find a builder and reliable contractors for your extension project.

 Hiring a project manager when you extend a house